-There is gold inside the computer from where you are reading this SD Bullion blog post.
+There is gold inside the electronic device from where you are reading this SD Bullion blog post, and probably other precious metals too.

-In order to help our readers better understand gold investing today, here we explain fundamental facts on how much gold is thinly spread inside a computer desktop or laptop.
+To help our readers better understand gold investing today, here we explain fundamental facts on how much gold is thinly spread inside a computer desktop, laptop , and even smartphones.

 Gold, on the other hand, is highly corrosion-resistant and supremely malleable.
-So, while it’s not as fast as silver, it doesn’t attract a sulfuric hue as silver does in the open air.
-And yes gold moving electrons is many times faster than copper; thus slivers of gold often get chosen for high-end electronics coatings.
+So, while it's not as fast as silver, it doesn't attract a sulfuric hue as silver does in the open air.
+And yes, gold moving electrons is many times faster than copper, so we often see gold contacts in parts such as RAM chips, which are electrical contacts, plated with a thin layer of gold coatings in order to improve corrosion protection and increase electrical conductivity.
+This process is known as gold electroplating and is only one of many uses for gold humans has found.

-Thus far in the 21st Century, we humans have averaged using about 10% of our annual new line gold supplies to build out our modern computing and electronics infrastructure.
+Thus far in the 21st Century, we humans have averaged using about 10% of our annual new supplies from gold mines to build out our modern computing and electronics infrastructure.

-Of the typical 3,000 metric tonnes of newly mined gold ore per year, some 300 tonnes of gold goes into producing high-end electronics (some may too come from another 1,000 tonnes annually recycled gold).
+Of the typical 3,000 metric tonnes of newly mined gold ore per year, some 300 tonnes of gold goes into producing high-end electronic devices (some may too come from another 1,000 tonnes annually recycled gold).

-Gold coats parts inside the computer or smartphone you are reading this fr.
+Gold coats parts inside the personal computer or smartphone you are reading this from.

 How much Gold is in a Computer?

-The answer varies depending on the e-waste recycling source and computer board ore.
+The answer varies depending on the recycling source and computer board components.

 We believe it conservative to say with today's gold price, over $10 of gold gets layered in an average computer.